-In 2005, I founded the Kent Print Collection, a museum-standard collection of prints where only undergraduate students can make acquisitions for the university.
-To date this collection has generated seven student-curated exhibitions including 2017’s P is for Pop, P is for Print, a survey of prints by British Pop artists.
+In 2005, he founded the Kent Print Collection, a museum-standard collection of prints where only undergraduate students can make acquisitions for the university.
+To date this collection has generated eleven student-curated exhibitions including the 2021 exhibition Fascinating Fears.

-I studied at the University of Oxford, where my postgraduate studies in History of Art were supervised by David Ekserdjian and David Franklin.
-I received a doctorate in 1997 for a dissertation on debates in Renaissance Italy comparing painting and sculpture.
-While at Oxford I was research assistant to Margaret Wind, working on the scholarly archive of her husband, the art historian Edgar Wind.
-I was also fortunate to work at the Ashmolean Museum as the Fortnum Archive Project Officer and as a print cataloguer in the library of Worcester College.
-This combination of experiences taught me that Art History involves looking carefully while asking questions, that it is part of a tradition of humanistic enquiry, and that the material object has to be at its heart.
+Ben studied at the University of Oxford, where his postgraduate studies in History of Art were supervised by David Ekserdjian and David Franklin.
+He received a doctorate in 1997 for a dissertation on debates in Renaissance Italy comparing painting and sculpture.
+While at Oxford he was research assistant to Margaret Wind, working on the scholarly archive of her husband, the art historian Edgar Wind.
+Ben was also fortunate to work at the Ashmolean Museum as the Fortnum Archive Project Officer and as a print cataloguer in the library of Worcester College.
+This combination of experiences taught him that Art History involves looking carefully while asking questions, that it is part of a tradition of humanistic enquiry, and that the material object has to be at its heart.

-I trained as a Renaissance art historian, and the art of sixteenth-century Italy remains one of my principal areas of research, along with the history of prints and drawings.
+Ben trained as a Renaissance art historian, and the art of sixteenth-century Italy remains one of his principal areas of research, along with the history of prints and drawings.

-I am committed to achieving the highest standards as a teacher and to sharing good practice across the profession.
-I was awarded a PGCHE by the University of Kent in 2001, and I have acted as an external examiner at the University of Oxford, University College Cork, the University of Reading, and at the Courtauld Institute and the University of Leicester.
+Ben is committed to achieving the highest standards as a teacher and to sharing good practice across the profession.
+He was awarded a PGCHE by the University of Kent in 2001, and he has acted as an external examiner at the University of Oxford, University College Cork, the University of Reading, the Courtauld Institute and the University of Leicester.

-I have previously supervised research projects on Rubens and the concept of Imitation, Annibale Carracci and the Farnese Gallery, Vittore Carpaccio, Giotto and liturgical drama, and the cultural influence of Aby Warburg in twentieth-century Italy, Raphael, Michelangelo and the corporate collecting of contemporary art.
+He has previously supervised research projects on Rubens and the concept of Imitation, Annibale Carracci and the Farnese Gallery, Vittore Carpaccio, Giotto and liturgical drama, the cultural influence of Aby Warburg in twentieth-century Italy, Raphael, Michelangelo and the corporate collecting of contemporary art.

-I welcome applications for postgraduate study by research under my supervision across the field of the History of Art.
-My own areas of research expertise include:
+Ben welcomes applications for postgraduate study by research under his supervision across the field of the History of Art.
+His own areas of research expertise include: